 Once you’ve dipped your toes into the waters of selling online internationally, there’s a good chance you’ll want to reach even more global audiences.
 As you consider additional channels, watch for options that will be easy to launch and seamless to manage.

-There are literally dozens upon dozens of options, so do your due diligence to identify those that will be good fits for your listings.
+There are literally dozens upon dozens of options, so do your due diligence to identify those that will be a good fit for your listings and business model.

 3. Explore your options for international shipping

 As you get more and more comfortable with international selling, it’s a good idea to become familiar with global shipping options.
 The more you can compete on speed while keeping fulfillment costs down, the better positioned you’ll be to squeeze as much potential as possible from your global transactions.